aryanrajtrangham/Courses_from_priyanshu/Docker.md

  -t  | --tty / --tag
  -e  | --env

+### Docker cli

+- Docker cli can be used to manage vaious aspects related to Docker Images which includes building, removing, saving, tagging and others.

 ## Docker restart policies

 - By default, Docker container will not start when they exit or when docker daemon is restarted.
 Docker provides restart policies whether your container start automatically when they exit, or when Docker reastarts.